 I am dedicating the completion of my I1 to my friend Charlie Carangie who passed on 4-25-17.
 We met in the wye of Rockville Bridge and left there as friends.
-He was an unofficial mentor for my painting, encouraging me to learn how to finish my models.
+He was an unofficial mentor for my painting, encouraging me to learn how to finish my own models.
+Charlie did paint a few of my models like my PRR J1, PRR SD9 and Chessie I12.
 He was a custom painter as well taking on the most complex schemes and refusing none.
 Charlie was a walking PRR resource.
 We had late night railfanning with Amtrak and Conrail near his house in Delaware and slide shows in his basement that got us home as the sun was coming up.
 I could count on Charlie for a good conversion at almost any time of the day or night.

 He will be missed.

 This I1 was made by Samhongsa and imported by Omnicon in 1995.
 The PRR M1 run and this I1 was a “Gang Of 100” group project.
 The production number for almost any S Scale brass piece was 100.
 There was the thought that 100 guys would buy whatever was made to get the project done whether they wanted the model or not.
 The next model produced might be something they do want.
 It did not last that long.
 Charlie Sandersfeld who owned Omnicon had already died, leaving the management to others that had issues in completing the project.

 I was rather surprised that I only took ONE photo on 12-2-05, as the before shot, as Omnicon made the model.
 I usually take a lot of photos!
 Photographing bare brass is difficult.

 In January 2008 I started the long process of detailing my I1 in preparation for painting them.
 Here are 2 videos I shot of them of the test run on 2-13-08.
 I just wanted to see how well they ran before starting on the detailing.
 There is no sound in this video clip.